Toggle: English / Spanish

 Nocardiosis is diagnosed using tests that identify the bacteria.
 Depending on the part of the body infected, testing may involve taking a tissue sample by:

-Treatment involves antibiotic therapy (usually with sulfonamides) for 6 months to a year or longer.
-Sometimes, more than one antibiotic is given.
+You will need to take antibiotics for 6 months to a year or longer.
+You may need more than one antibiotic.

-Surgery may be done to drain an abscess.
+Surgery may be done to drain pus that has collected in the skin or tissues (abscess).

 Complications of nocardial infections depend on how much of the body is involved.